hansonxyz/youtube-csv-backup/readme.md

 You also need to set up a Google Cloud project, create a "desktop application", and enable the YouTube API v3.
 You then need to create an OAuth client token and save it as `client_secrets.json` in the same directory as the scripts.

-## Usage
+## Backup Usage

-1. Run `youtube-get.py` to retrieve the contents of all your playlists.
+Run `youtube-get.py` to retrieve the contents of all your playlists.
 The playlists will be stored in the `playlists` directory.

-2. Modify a playlist as desired.
+## Restore Usage

 3. Run `youtube-set.py (filename)` to update the playlist with the contents of your modified CSV file.